 Assign- ment # Requirement Choose a particular public health problem to complete the assignments.
 With instructor permission, you can change topics, but assignments build on each other.
 Date Due % of Final Grade 1a Literature presentation.
-Present 5 - 7 slides on literature on your selected public health problem.
-Present basic facts and some critical analysis on 3 articles.
-Copy the slides as handouts and bring them to class with your PowerPoint presentation.
+Present $5 - 7$ slides on literature on your selected public health problem.
+Present basic facts and some critical analysis on at least 3 articles.
+Have the PowerPoint presentation ready to present in the class.
+1b Through Canvas, you will download a grading sheet and grade the person(s) assigned to you through Canvas.
 Sept.
-5 10% 1b Through Canvas, you will download a grading sheet and grade the person(s) assigned to you through Canvas.
-Sept.
-5 5% 2 Prepare a description on the social epidemiological perspective on your choice of public health problems.
+17 5% 2 Prepare a description on the social epidemiological perspective on your choice of public health problems.
 Discuss global variation.
 Two type written pages maximum, font no smaller than size 11.
 Provide at least 5 citations.
-Sept.
-19 10% 3 Describe existing databases and existing discrete measures of variables important to investigating the public health problem chosen, from a social epidemiological approach.
-You might consider using a data base if you are conducting a secondary analysis, or because you are adding measures of population, community and neighborhood to data you have at the individual level to study the problem.
-You must specify exact variables from exact databases or risk loss of credit. (i.e., in the 2010 Monitoring the Future downloadable database, income coded as xxx and health status coded as excellent, good, fair, or poor.
-Two type written pages maximum, font no smaller than size 11.
+Oct.
+01 10% 3 Describe the discrete measures of social variables important to investigate the public health problem chosen, from a social epidemiological approach.
+You might refer to existing, public data sets for this exercise to understand see how some of those variables are defined and coded.
+You must specify exact variables from exact databases or risk loss of credit. (i.e., in 2010 Monitoring the Future downloadable database, income coded as xxx and health status coded as excellent, good, fair, or poor.
+Two typewritten pages maximum, font no smaller than size 11.
 Provide at least 5 citations.
 Oct.
-10 10% 4 Explain who you might want to collaborate with you to do research on this problem.
+22 10% 4 Explain who you might want to collaborate with you to do research on this problem.
 Consider people from different fields who are likely to have widely different expertise and divergent methods.
 Decide on two possible collaborators.
 Provide their names, information on their expertise and research, and what you would hope they would add to a research proposal.
 Two type written pages maximum, font no smaller than size 11.
 Oct.
-17 10% 5 Using an ecological or Syndemic approach, consider what other problems/epidemics may act synergistically with the problem you have chosen.
-Oct.
-31 10%
+29 10%

-In addition, carefully describe the potential relationships between the problems.
+5 Using an ecological or Syndemic approach, consider what other Nov.
+10% problems/epidemics may act synergistically with the problem you have chosen.
+12 In addition, carefully describe the potential relationships between the problems.
 1. Co-occurring by chance; 2.
 Causing or predisposing to the other; 3.
 All being caused by something else; 4.
 Being part of the same problem.
 Two type written pages maximum, font no smaller than size 11.
-6 Create a one-page flow log for a study that you could conduct on the Nov.
-10% chosen problem using a social epidemiological approach.
-The flow log 7 should specify inclusion and exclusion criteria as well as every data collection point or intervention point in the study.
-7 Brief review of study or program design and measures (research or Nov.
-10% evaluation).
+6 Create a one-page flow log for a study that you could conduct on the chosen problem using a social epidemiological approach.
+The flow log should specify inclusion and exclusion criteria as well as every data collection point or intervention point in the study.
+Nov.
+19 10% 7 Brief review of study or program design and measures (research or evaluation).
 Using your flow log, describe details of the study.
-You may 14 take up to four type written pages maximum, font no smaller than size 11.
-8a Each student gets 15 minutes (10 minutes presentation+5 minutes Nov 15% discussion and Q&A) to present their project they worked on during the 21 course.
-The presentation will be in a seminar format and includes: background to the public health problem, literature review, social epidemiological perspective of the problem, research question, hypothesis, variables of interest, description of the data set, study flow log and analysis plan.
-Students poor evolute and provide comments to each presenter on the Students peer evaluate and provide comments to each presenter on the peer evaluation form provided during presentations 8b Incorporate instructor and student comments and submit final project on Dec.
-10% Canvas 5
+You may Dec.
+10% take up to four type written pages maximum, font no smaller than size 11.
+03 8a Each student gets 15 minutes (10 minutes presentation+5 minutes Dec 15% discussion and Q&A) to present their project they worked on during the course.
+The presentation will be in a seminar format and includes: 03 & background to the public health problem, literature review, social 10 epidemiological perspective of the problem, research question, hypothesis, variables of interest, description of the data set, study flow log and analysis plan.
+Students peer evaluate and provide comments to each presenter on the peer evaluation form provided during presentations 8b Incorporate instructor and student comments on all your assignments and Dec.
+10% submit final project on Canvas.
+Your final paper should be no less than 15 typed pages, font no smaller than size 11.
+17